 As you leave Cal State East Bay, I would like to share a few, final thoughts with you:

-Dream BIG!
+- Dream BIG!
 Make plans about what you would like to do and where you want to go.
-There will be detours, curves, and bumps along your journey.
-Don’t give up.
+There will be detours, curves, and bumps along the path, but don’t give up.
 Learn from them and recognize that other opportunities may arise as a result.
-But be willing to take risks, challenge yourselves, and do not fear failure.
-We all fail at something, but the most important thing is to pick yourself up and move forward.

-Finally, give something back.
-We have engaged you in meaningful civic and service-learning activities at CSUEB; pay it forward by continuing this service to your community.
-As college graduates, you are now role models through your actions, as well as through the skills, abilities, and knowledge you offer.
+- Finally, give back.
+We have worked to engage you in meaningful civic and service learning activities at Cal State East Bay; pay it forward by continuing this service to your community.
+As college graduates, you are now a role model through your actions, as well as through the skills, abilities and knowledge you offer.

-Wherever the future takes you, with your Pioneer pride, your accomplishments, your passion, and joy, you can help create a more socially just and equitable world.
+Wherever the future takes you, with your Pioneer pride, your accomplishments, your passion and joy, you can help create a more socially just and equitable world.
 Be a Pioneer, make a difference and leave the world a better place than you found it.